 And yet, without fail and probably at least once a week, we get emails from companies stunned to have learned that their Chinese factory has registered “my trademark” or “my patent” in China and is selling “our” product “for 25-75% less than we charge.”
 My law firm’s China lawyers have gotten more such emails/calls in the last three years from companies whose China factories are directly competing with them than in the ten years prior.
 We also still get companies telling us they “like” or “trust” their China supplier so much that it does not make sense for them to spend money trying to stop this company from competing with them or that even asking their trusted China partner to sign anything would be viewed as an insult.

-These Chinese factories are not necessarily creating duplicates of the foreign products they are making for their foreign buyers.
-They are instead applying what they have learned from manufacturing for their foreign buyers and using that information to compete directly with them.
-As our international IP lawyers have become fond of pointing out to our clients, “since you will essentially be educating your Chinese manufacturer on how to compete with you, you need contracts that will at least limit what it can do when it does so.”
+Many of these Chinese factories will not create duplicates of your products for their foreign buyers — be they your competitors or your customers.
+They instead take what they have learned from manufacturing for you and use that information to compete directly with you.
+Since you will essentially be educating your Chinese manufacturer on how to compete with you, you need contracts and IP registrations that will at least limit what it can do when it does.